Gordon Helsel

 Gordon Clair Helsel, Jr. (born January 9, 1947) is a former member of the Virginia House of Delegates and former mayor of Poquoson, Virginia.
 He represented the 91st district, which includes Poquoson and part of the neighboring city of Hampton.
-A retired businessman, Helsel previously served on the city council (1982–1990), as vice mayor (1990–1994), and as mayor (1996–2010) of Poquoson.
+A retired businessman, Helsel previously served on the city council (1982–1990), as vice mayor (1990–1994), and as mayor (1996–2010, 2020-2024) of Poquoson.

 Legislative positions

 While serving as a member of the House of Delegates, Helsel's voting record angered many conservative Republicans, including his vote to expand Medicaid in Virginia, and his vote to defeat the "Tebow Bill".
-He retired before facing a primary challenger in 2019.
+He retired in 2019 to return home and run for Mayor of the City of Poquoson.